💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Legal recognition of non-binary gender in Sumatera Utara is unknown.
+Legal recognition of non-binary gender in Sumatera Utara is not legally recognized.

 Current status